Nochxpert/Nochxpert/README.md

 ## Goals
 - **Short-term:** Enhance my expertise in AWS and gain more hands-on experience with cloud infrastructure.
-- **Long-term:** Develop and lead cloud engineering projects and contribute to innovative solutions in the tech industry.
+- **Long-term:** Lead strategic cloud engineering initiatives and drive the development of cutting-edge solutions in the technology sector, with a dedicated focus on cloud security as a Cloud Security Engineer, while also progressing towards roles such as Cybersecurity Manager.